Term 1: 31st January to 28th March

 We encourage children to bring a Fruit Break to school each day.
 At approximately 10am children have a small snack of fruit to keep them going until play lunch at 11am.
 The fruit needs to be sliced and in an easily accessible container.

-A brief assembly is held each Monday morning at 9am in the Mercy Assembly Area.
+A brief assembly is held each Friday afternoon at 2.15pm in the Mercy Assembly Area.
 Prayer and the National Anthem begin the assembly.
 Sports reports and birthdays are celebrated and children and staff are given general news for the week ahead.

-Weekly awards for all grade levels are presented in learning centres.
+Weekly awards for all grade levels are presented.